daler/pybedtools/docs/source/tutorial.rst

     chr1    150 500 feature3    0   -   1
     chr1    900 950 feature4    0   +   1

-You can retrieve these counts later using the :meth:`bedtool.counts` method:
+You can retrieve these counts later using the :meth:`BedTool.counts` method:

 .. doctest::
     :options: +NORMALIZE_WHITESPACE